Tutorial: Creating a Twitter (X) Bot using Python

 logging.info("Successfully posted progress image on Twitter")

-- Finally, I have a main function that runs the bot.
+- Finally, I have a main section that handles how the bot runs, and it includes a simple CLI interface.

 if __name__ == "__main__":